linux-nvme/nvme-cli/doc/libnvme.rst

   Number of Namespaces indicates the maximum value of a valid nsid for the NVM subsystem.
-If the MNAN (:c:type:`struct nvme_id_ctrl <nvme_id_ctrl>`.mnan field is cleared to 0h, then this field also indicates the maximum number of namespaces supported by the NVM.  subsystem.
+If the MNAN (:c:type:`struct nvme_id_ctrl <nvme_id_ctrl>`.mnan field is cleared to 0h, then this field also indicates the maximum number of namespaces supported by the NVM subsystem.

 ``oncs``
   Optional NVM Command Support, see :c:type:`enum nvme_id_ctrl_oncs <nvme_id_ctrl_oncs>`.